hyperoslo/Aftermath/README.md

 ### Reacting to events

-The last step, but not the least, is to react to events published by command handlers.
+The last step, but not the least, is to react to events published by the command handlers.
 Just conform to `ReactionProducer` protocol, implement reaction behavior and you're ready to go: